Strategic Framework & Organizational Goals

-Through the U.S. Cluster Mapping Website you can get detailed industry cluster data for Schuyler County as well as any other county in the United States.
-SCOPED has used this and other data to create an economic development strategy based on the following three major economic industry clusters in Schuyler County.
-Click on the links below to learn more about each individual cluster:
+Through the U.S. Cluster Mapping Website there is detailed industry cluster data for Schuyler County as well as any other counties in the United States.
+SCOPED has used this and other data to create an economic development strategy based on the following three major economic industry clusters in Schuyler County: Fermentation, Agriculture, and Hospitalisty & Tourism.
+Learn more about each individual cluster:

 According to the New York Wine and Grape Foundation (2019), the New York State wine industry shows an economic impact of $6.65 billion, with 471 wineries active in the State and $2.4 billion in total taxes.

 With 27 wineries, Schuyler County has the 4th most wineries in the State of New York.
 Yet the fermentation cluster in Schuyler County is much greater than just wine production.

 The fermentation cluster includes wineries, breweries, distilleries, cideries, yogurt producers, creameries, and any other facility that produces a fermenting product.
 This cluster also includes the other related businesses in the supply chain such as bottle manufacturers, equipment manufacturers, label makers and designers, transportation providers, and countless other businesses that are key to the production of fermented products.

 This is a strong sector of our local economy and will continue to thrive on its own.
 By providing the right support and economic development infrastructure, this economic cluster will be able to grow at an even faster rate and add additional living-wage jobs.